Policies, Forms, and FAQs

 Financial Aid Forms

 Federal verification is a process which requires institutions to verify the accuracy of the information provided on a student's FAFSA in an effort to ensure federal aid is distributed to those who are eligible.
-We strongly encourage you to use the IRS Data Retrieval Tool as part of the verification process.
+We strongly encourage you to use the Future Act Direct Data Exchange (FA-DDX) as part of the verification process.

 All tax transcripts, including the Verification of Non-Filing Letter, can be requested by accessing the IRS website and clicking on "Get Transcript Online" or "Get Transcript by Mail."
 The Verification Worksheet, which is listed below, also has instructions on how to request a transcript.